annatolchynska/brainy-quiz/README.md

 ### UX
 User Stories
 * As a user, I want to:
-  * be able to navigate the website easily.
+  * be able to navigate the website easily;
-  * understand the rules of the quiz before starting the game.
+  * understand the rules of the quiz before starting the game;
-  * know how many questions there will be.
+  * know how many questions there will be;
   * know my score during and after playing the quiz.

 * As a site owner, I want:
-  * the quiz to be easy and informative.
+  * the quiz to be easy and informative;
-  * the questions to be short but informative
+  * the questions to be short and entertaining;
-  * the website to be simple to navigate.
+  * the website to be simple to navigate;
   * the user to get a feedback on their total score.

 ### Strategy
 Project Purpose is
-* to provide user with informative and fun quiz questions.
+* to provide user with informative and fun quiz questions;
 * to make users learn something new in entertaining and easy way.

 ### Scope
-* a simple, straightforward UX experience.
+* a simple, straightforward UX experience;
-* a bright and fun color scheme.
+* a bright and fun color scheme;
-* clear content for all users.
+* clear content for all users;
-* a site that is visually appealing on most devices.
+* a site that is visually appealing on most devices;
 * easy rules for the quiz.

 ### Structure